 - Take out the dirty filter – observe the old filter when you take it out.
 If it is more contaminated than usual, this means you should change your filter more often than you already do.
-Please take note of gaps in the filter as these are a sign that your filter is too small, and you need to replace it with a bigger one.

 - Put in your new filter, close the box, or put back the grill – this is the final step.
 Make sure you note the date when you change your filter to keep track and know when next to change the filter.

-How to Buy a New HVAC Filter
+How To Buy A New HVAC Filter

 - You should buy a pleated filter with a sturdy wire mesh supporting it and preventing it from collapsing.

-The MERV Scale; How to Rate an Air Filter
+How To Rate An Air Filter

-For most people, the most challenging part of changing your air filter is figuring out what kind of replacement you should get.
-This is why most companies refer to a particular scale while measuring the efficiency of their air filters.
+For most people, the challenging part of changing your air filter is figuring out what kind of replacement you should get.
+This is why most companies refer to a particular scale while measuring the efficiency of their filters.
 This is called the MERV scale.

 These are the lowest ratings on the scare, and they trap the least number of contaminants from the air in your home.
 MERV 1-4 filters can trap common particles such as carpet fibers, dust mites, pollen, etc. from the air.

-MERV 5-8 filters are a bit more effective than those in the MERV 1-4 category.
+MERV 5-8 filters are more effective than those in the MERV 1-4 category.
 They can work effectively in mold, finer dust such as cement, and even aerosol spray particles.
 Such filters are of higher quality and cost more than the primary category.